 The Truck Loading Crew

 If the truck freight was improperly loaded or secured, the loading crew may be liable for your injuries.
-Cargo must be loaded evenly and secured to prevent a truck from becoming impossible to manage.
+Cargo must be loaded evenly and secured to prevent a truck from becoming difficult to manage.
 An 18-wheeler can roll over if it is overloaded or cargo shifted en route.
-A crashed 18-wheeler may also lose its cargo and leave hazardous material on the road.
+A crashed 18-wheeler may also lose its cargo and leave hazardous material on the road, causing more accidents.

 Complete a Free Case Evaluation form now